 When an SPCC-regulated facility lacks an SPCC Plan, they’re subject to large economic risk when their facility has a release, leak and/or spill and the United States Environmental Protection Agency (EPA) and/or their pollution liability insurer gets involved (see http://e-c-associates.com/spill-compliance-news/)!

-Part 2 Training – However, 40CFR112.7(f)(3) does require ANNUAL discharge prevention briefings, even if no serious spills (discharges) occurred over the past 12 months!
+Part 2 Training – However, 40CFR112.7(f)(3) does require ANNUAL discharge prevention briefings, even if no spills occurred during the year.

-Option 1 – A Best Management Practice would be to hire an “expert trainer” to conduct the Part 1 Training concurrently with the required Part 3 Training, to ensure that your oil-handling personnel are frequently “refreshed” regarding your SPCC Plan and the latest regulatory changes.
-The “expert trainer” invariably has useful input regarding the facility-specific Part 2 Training.
-We recommend employing Option 1 at your facility, to keep embarrassing spill event information from public discussion and to also minimize unnecessary travel expenses.
+Option 1 – A Best Management Practice would be to retain an “expert trainer” to conduct the Part 1 Training along with the Part 2 Training, to ensure that oil-handling personnel are “refreshed” regarding the SPCC Plan and the latest regulatory changes.
+We recommend ONSITE TRAINING, to keep company-specific spill event information from public discussion and to minimize unnecessary travel expenses.

-Option 2 – If you feel that your Ops Manager (or equivalent staff member) has had sufficient initial training by us or by way of a convincing (to the EPA) self-educational effort, then s/he may conduct ONSITE Part 1 Training concurrently with the required Part 2 Training, to ensure that your oil-handling personnel are frequently “refreshed” regarding your SPCC Plan and the latest regulatory changes.
+Option 2 – If a staff member has sufficient initial training by us or elsewhere to be credible to the EPA, then s/he may conduct the Part 1 Training along with the Part 2 Training, to ensure that oil-handling personnel are frequently “refreshed” regarding the SPCC Plan and the latest regulatory changes.

-This 8-hour workshop guides EHS Managers, Operations Supervisors, PEs (who write the Plans) and key oil-handling personnel through the otherwise confusing maze of regulatory text and helps them confirm or improve their SPCC Plan, so that a future EPA inspection will only be a formality and NOT a bad dream (see http://e-c-associates.com/spill-compliance-news/)!
+Our 8-hour workshop (Part 1 Training) guides EHS Managers, Operations Supervisors, SPCC Plan-writing PEs and key oil-handling personnel through the confusing maze of regulatory text and helps them better understand and improve their SPCC Plan, so that a future EPA inspection will just be a formality and NOT a bad dream (see http://e-c-associates.com/spill-compliance-news/)!